Every Gun Policy President Trump Has Proposed

 Later Trump proposed giving teachers that do opt to carry firearms in the classroom a bonus:

-Will It Happen?: Individual states may ease firearm restrictions in schools, but it’s hard to imagine Trump enacting a nationwide program that hands out bonuses to a force of highly trained teachers/armed guards.
+Will It Happen?
+Individual states may ease firearm restrictions in schools, but it’s hard to imagine Trump enacting a nationwide program that hands out bonuses to a force of highly trained teachers/armed guards.
 Most education groups were strongly opposed to the idea, and some argued that it was only floated to distract from serious gun control proposals.
-White House spokesman Raj Shah admitted that “the policy hasn’t been fleshed out” when asked where the government would find hundreds of millions of dollars to fund such a program.
+White House spokesperson Raj Shah admitted that “the policy hasn’t been fleshed out” when asked where the government would find hundreds of millions of dollars to fund such a program.
 Though, he added, “Do we really think that that’s too much to pay for school safety?”

 Encouraging People to Report Suspicious Behavior